Briefing

 Parameters

-- Investment Amount ∞ Approximately $9 million.
-This is the direct capital deployed by the fund into Bitcoin ETFs.
+- Investment Amount ∞ Approximately $9 million into Bitcoin ETFs.
+This is the specific dollar value of the fund’s new Bitcoin ETF holdings.

 Outlook